Eric Murdock: Biography

 He has also played in Italy for Teamsystem Bologna (1996–1997, reached the Italian Championship finals) and Virtus Bologna (2002–2003).

 On April 2, 1994, in a game against the Washington Bullets, Murdock stole the ball nine times.

 On January 24, 1995, in a game against the Houston Rockets, Murdock scored a 75-footer at the buzzer in the third quarter.

 From 2010 to 2012, Murdock served as the director of basketball player development for Rutgers University, working with Rutgers coach Mike Rice.
 He was fired in July 2012.
 After his dismissal, Murdock acted as a whistleblower by showing recordings of Rice launching homophobic slurs to players to Rutgers athletic director Tim Pernetti in late 2012, leading to the eventual firing of Rice and the resignation of Pernetti in April 2013.
 In 2016, Rutgers settled Murdock's wrongful termination lawsuit for $500,000.

 In December 2018, Murdock and a fellow airplane passenger filed a federal civil rights lawsuit against United Airlines over alleged racial discrimination and false imprisonment.

 Murdock's cousin, Jason Murdock, played college basketball at Providence, as well, from 1993 to 1997.

+On November 27, 2018, Murdock filed a lawsuit against United Airlines for racial discrimination.
+In July 2018, while flying back from the All Star game, he alleged that he was discriminated against by one of United's flight attendants.
+He claimed that he was then unjustifiably removed from the flight in front of the other passengers, despite the fact that he posed no security risk and committed no wrongful acts.
+The matter was settled in July 2019, for an undisclosed amount with a stipulation of confidentiality.